Every day I get emails from men and women troubled by partner’s past.

 Which is to suggest that, aside from the simple fact that the past doesn’t exist, your partner’s past doesn’t exist in the present, and their memories don’t really exist either.

-As we grow and change, our memories grow and change at the same time, so much that our imagined “memories” of the most significant events of our lives are, often, completely distorted, and bear little to no resemblance to past events.
-And, if you’re worried about your partner’s exes holding on to memories of their time with your partner, the same principle applies.
+As we grow and change, our memories grow and change at the same time.
+So much that our imagined “memories” of the most significant events of our lives are, often, completely distorted.
+And, bear little to no resemblance to past events.
+If you’re worried about your partner’s exes holding on to memories of their time with your partner, the same principle applies.

 What’s more, why would you even want to be with someone who is hung up on their own past, and/or pining for past lovers?
 If you’re worried about your partner’s past memories, check in with yourself and see if what you’re feeling is actually real (ie. your partner is holding on to their past) or a result of your insecurity.